spatie/macroable/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-Idea and code taken from [the `macroable ` trait](https://github.com/laravel/framework/blob/master/src/Illuminate/Support/Traits/Macroable.php) of the [the Laravel framework](https://laravel.com)
+Idea and code is taken from [the `macroable ` trait](https://github.com/laravel/framework/blob/master/src/Illuminate/Support/Traits/Macroable.php) of the [the Laravel framework](https://laravel.com)

 ## About Spatie